acdlee/acdlee/README.md

 ⚡ Fun facts:

-  - I played Division I football for the Unniversity of Connecticut.
+  - I played Division I football for the Unniversity of Connecticut 🏈.
-  - I am not named after Sir Christopher Lee, but enjoy his acting.
+  - Penguins are my favorite animal 🐧.

 📫 How to reach me: Is it about a repo?
 Make a pull request.
 Otherwise, feel free to [e-mail me](mailto:christopher.d.lee123@gmail.com).